We've selected the best sleeping bags for every kind of adventure

 A down sleeping bag is one of the most important pieces of kit in your adventure arsenal.
 So it's important that you get the right one to fit your needs.
 But there are a lot of things to consider before buying.
 And making the wrong choice can be a major drag on your adventures.

 We've broken down things to think about step by step to help guide your decision.
-And also put forward our top picks depending on your needs
+We've also put forward our top picks depending on your needs.

 The best down sleeping bag buying guide

 Down vs Synthetic

 This is important to consider when choosing the best sleeping bag.
 In short, natural down sleeping bags compress better for ease of packing and have better longevity than synthetic-filled bags.
 They also have a better warmth-to-weight ratio.
 But, synthetics are often lighter (although less compressible) and tend to dry out much quicker after becoming wet.